phenixtax

 Technology-related tax risk: understand and address the potential harms and benefits of (new) technology

-ERP configuration take aways In practice, ERP configuration - the amount depends - is needed when companies deal cross border and complex business model are set up.
+ERP configuration takeaways In practice, ERP configuration - the amount depends - is needed when companies deal cross border and complex business models are set up.
 Why?
-It is often the case that the principal delivers the goods physically and directly to the final customer, a so called drop shipment.
+It is often the case that the principal delivers the goods physically and directly to the final customer, a so-called drop shipment.

 This creates only one physical departure of goods - goods issue' - in the ERP system.
 However, two invoices should be raised:

-1. One from Principal to LRDs or Commissionairs and
+1. One from Principal to LRDs or Commissionaires and

-2. One from the LRD/Commissionair to the final customer
+2. One from the LRD/Commissionaire to the final customer

 See chapter: Data and Technology